The Bankrate promise

 What insurance covers in a natural disaster

 When it comes to insurance for natural disasters, the damages to homes are covered by different kinds of policies.
-The protections your home and possessions have depends on which policies are in place when the disaster strikes.
+The protections your home and possessions have depends on which policy type is in place when the disaster strikes.

 What HO-2 and HO-3 homeowners insurance commonly covers